Wakesurf Board Buyer's Guide: What You Need to Know to Choose the Right Board

-The most playful of the three board styles, skim style boards are preferred among those looking to do tricks behind the boat.
-A skim style board is typically smaller in size than a surf style board and has smaller fins, creating a more slippery feel on the water that is ideal for spins, airs, and skate-inspired tricks behind the boat.
+The most playful of the three board styles, skim style boards are preferred among those looking to do skateboard style tricks behind the boat.
+A skim style board is typically smaller in size than a surf style board and has smaller fins, creating a more slippery feel on the water that is ideal for spins, airs, and skateboard-inspired tricks behind the boat.
 Ideal for wakesurfers that are comfortable riding, skim style boards are best suited for intermediate-advanced wakesurfers.

 The name says it all… a hybrid shape is a blend between surf and skim style.
 The goal is simply to offer the best of both worlds, the pure surfy feel of a surf style board combined with the playfulness of a skim style board.
 Hybrid boards come in all sorts of shapes and sizes.
 A great option for wakesurfers not sure what they need and want a little bit of everything.